 - Finding and counting the hidden Rudolph’s peeking out from behind the trees.
 Can you find all 32?

-- We were given two pairs of HoloSpex Glasses that turned the lights into snowflakes.
+- Use the HoloSpex Glasses to turn the lights into snowflakes.

 - A portion of the entrance fee is donated to Children’s Miracle Network.